louisjdmartin/DIRAC/docs/source/DeveloperGuide/TornadoServices/index.rst

 Options availlable are:

 - services, should be a list, to start only these services
-- debug, True or False, activate debug mode of Tornado: more logs when there is a error, autoreload server when you edit a script
+- debug, True or False, activate debug mode of Tornado (includes autoreload) and SSL, for extra logs use -ddd in the command line
-- port, an int, if you don't want to use the 443
+- port, int, if you want to override value from config.
+If it's also not defined in config, it use 443.

 ******
 Client